univention/ox-connector/README.standalone.md

 ## Testing ox-connector on SouvAP environment

+This process is expected to be run before releasing a new version.
+See the current tests status at the bottom of this file to compare your test run.
+It is recommended to keep an eye on it during development.

 First of all you will need a SouvAP deployment on a cluster.
 You can get one up and running [here](https://gitlab.souvap-univention.de/souvap/devops/sovereign-workplace/-/pipelines/new?ref=jconde/ox-connector-tests&var[NAMESPACE]=jconde&var[CLUSTER]=gaia&var[BASE_DOMAIN]=open-desk.cloud&var[DEPLOY_SERVICES]=yes&var[DEPLOY_KEYCLOAK]=yes&var[DEPLOY_UCS]=yes&var[DEPLOY_PROVISIONING]=yes&var[DEPLOY_OX]=yes&var[ENV_STOP_BEFORE]=yes&var[RUN_TESTS]=no).
 If the branch does not exist, you can create one yourself.